Laura Veirs discography

-American rock/folk music singer Laura Veirs has released twelve studio albums (including one album as part of case/lang/veirs), four singles, an extended plays, a live album and four music videos on Raven Marching Band (United States) and Bella Records (Europe).
+American rock/folk music singer Laura Veirs has released fourteen studio albums (including one album as part of case/lang/veirs), four singles, an extended plays, a live album and four music videos on Raven Marching Band (United States) and Bella Records (Europe).

 Laura Veirs's debut album Laura Veirs, was released in 1999 as an independent album.
 Following the first album, Laura Veirs had a successful career during the 2000s with the albums The Triumphs and Travails of Orphan Mae in 2001, Troubled by the Fire in 2003, Carbon Glacier in 2004, Year of Meteors in 2005, and Saltbreakers in 2007.

 With July Flame (2011) and Warp & Weft (2013), Veirs gained her first international success and chart positions.